Lesson Plan - Get It!

 - A base word is a word that can stand alone as a word and makes sense.

-Before you watch Red Apple Reading - Level C - Phonics Video 6 - Adding -s and -es to learn more about adding s and es to a word, tell your parent or teacher what a noun and verb are.
+Before you watch Red Apple Reading - Level C - Phonics Video 6 - Adding -s and -es to learn more about adding s and es to a word, explain in your own words what a noun and verb are.

 You should have said a noun is a person, place, or thing.
 The verbs in this lesson are action verbs.
 A verb is a word that names an action.